matthewmueller/rfcs/text/0000-migrations.md

 #### MongoDB

-An underlying MongoDB database could be manipulated like this:
+An underlying MongoDB database can be manipulated like this:

 ```ts
 import { migrate } from 'prisma-sdk'